FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Introduction

 \section{Introduction}

-A fundamental objective of the field of Computer Vision encompasses the photorealistic 3D face reconstruction from a single image and has gained significant attention from the research community over the past few decades.
-Its numerous applications in computer graphics, virtual reality, and entertainment, include avatar creation, face manipulation, and face animation~\cite{Gecer_2019_CVPR,Lattas_2020_CVPR,athar2022rignerf,ma2023otavatar}.
+A fundamental objective of Computer Vision encompasses photorealistic 3D face reconstruction from a single image, which has gained significant attention from the research community over the past few decades.
+Its numerous applications in computer graphics, virtual reality, and entertainment, include avatar creation, face animation and manipulation~\cite{9010877, Taherkhani_2023_WACV, Gecer_2019_CVPR,athar2022rignerf,ma2023otavatar}.
 Despite the notable recent progress, accurate replication of personalized facial reconstructions continues to present a challenge.
-This is primarily due to the inherent ambiguity present in monocular images, as well as the difficulties associated with handling occlusions and capturing substantial variations in lighting conditions and facial expressions.
-On top of that, 3D facial datasets are still relatively small~\cite{MICA:ECCV2022}, including biases and lacking generalization in parallel with structural limitations of the current facial reconstruction methods.
+This is primarily due to the inherent ambiguity present in monocular images, associated with handling occlusions and capturing substantial variations in lighting conditions and facial expressions.
+On top of that, captured 3D facial datasets are still relatively small~\cite{MICA:ECCV2022}, including biases and lacking generalization.